Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

     * - ``V4L2_MPEG_VBI_IVTV_TELETEXT_B``
       - 1
       - Refer to :ref:`Sliced VBI services <vbi-services2>` for a
-	description of the line payload.
+	description of the woke line payload.
     * - ``V4L2_MPEG_VBI_IVTV_CAPTION_525``
       - 4
       - Refer to :ref:`Sliced VBI services <vbi-services2>` for a
-	description of the line payload.
+	description of the woke line payload.
     * - ``V4L2_MPEG_VBI_IVTV_WSS_625``
       - 5
       - Refer to :ref:`Sliced VBI services <vbi-services2>` for a
-	description of the line payload.
+	description of the woke line payload.
     * - ``V4L2_MPEG_VBI_IVTV_VPS``
       - 7
       - Refer to :ref:`Sliced VBI services <vbi-services2>` for a
-	description of the line payload.
+	description of the woke line payload.

 .. [#f1]
-   According to :ref:`ETS 300 706 <ets300706>` lines 6-22 of the first
+   According to :ref:`ETS 300 706 <ets300706>` lines 6-22 of the woke first
-   field and lines 5-22 of the second field may carry Teletext data.
+   field and lines 5-22 of the woke second field may carry Teletext data.

 .. [#f2]
    See also :ref:`vbi-525` and :ref:`vbi-625`.